Snow and ice can disrupt our lives in lots of different ways.

 After Snowfall/Ice

 - Stay off frozen waterways.
 Make sure children are aware of the possible dangers, and keep pets off icy water too.
-SFRS have more safety information;

 - Before attempting to thaw out your pipes, check for leaking joints or bursts.
 If there are none, and if it’s safe to do so, gently warm any frozen sections with a heated cloth wrapped around the pipe.
 Never apply a direct flame or attempt to thaw pipes by switching on your immersion heater or boiler;

 - If you’re fit, well and able; clear and grit paths and pavements (clearing fresh snow is easiest).
 Avoid using hot water, which could quickly turn to ice, and be careful not to cause obstructions or conceal a hazard with piled up snow.
+Make sure you wear suitable clothing, including warm waterproof clothing and shoes with good grip, while you’re doing this.

 Find Out More